git/git.github.io/rev_news/drafts/edition-10.md

 why Dscho asked Pat if he could give his Signed-off-by mention, which would mean that he agrees to relicense his work under the GPLv2.

-Junio, after consulting the Git project lawyers, replied that asking Pat was indeed the best thing to do.
+Junio, after consulting his IP lawyer friends, replied that asking Pat was indeed the best thing to do.

 Ten days later Pat eventually gave his Signed-off-by which fixed the